LeoWirz/SciNewsClassification/README.md

        'Educational Resources', 'Social Sciences', 'Chemistry', 'Math',
        'Astronomy', 'Engineering and Technology', 'Agriculture',
        'Earth Sciences', 'Physics'

 We have ~450 websites and a maximum of 100 articles/website, which results in 12221 articles in total.
+Then we filter by countries where the articles are mainly in english.

 #### **Spinn3r or webhose**
 Try to use an extraction software to get the articles.
 Spinn3r is not free, we will try Webhose.io which as a free section.
 Spinn3r at EPFL only contains twitter post, webhose seems easier to use a gets clean data.
 We filter the queries by language (only english) and domain.

+1st problem with webhose : we can only access articles over the last 30 days, therefore static pages (which are potentially more "scientific") can not be retrieved.
+- use spinn3r instead ?
+- pay for webhose ?
+- get them by myself ?

+#### **webhose archive data**
+Webhose have a free section of big article datasets.
+They are mainly news articles (more than 80%).
+We added the categories using SimilarSites.
+This dataset is in the order of 10 times bigger than the one we got by queriing.

 ## 2 Features extraction